Phishing emails targeting Office 365 customers are the top source of security breaches, according to survey data.

 - Use multi-factor authentication.
 Password re-use makes phishing attractive for criminals.
 Deploy multi-factor authentication on Office 365 to prevent email account compromise.
 Office 365 login credentials (and other Microsoft apps) are the most heavily targeted business applications because of their reach and the fact that, once credentials are gotten for entry into one app, it opens doors into other integrated services.

 - Continuously train users.
 Educate users about the social engineering tricks that are used, test them, and repeat on an ongoing basis.
 The Osterman Research survey cited above did find that 94 percent of businesses with over 100 employees are doing some kind of phishing awareness training.
-The fact that so many phishing attacks are still succeeding obviously indicates the limitations of over-relying on employees to spot phishing emails, and it’s common to hear declarations from IT managers like “40 percent of my users will click on anything….”
+The fact that so many phishing attacks are still succeeding obviously indicates the limitations of over-relying on employees to stop phishing emails, and it’s common to hear declarations from IT managers like “40 percent of my users will click on anything….”
 But the concept of defense-in-depth suggests having alert employees will contribute to mitigating risk.

 Get a free copy of the two-page Office 365 phishing security primer as well as the above-referred-to Osterman Research Office 365 security benchmarking report here.